openxc/openxc-message-format/README.md

     represented as a hexadecimal number in a string.
 Many JSON parser cannot handle 64-bit integers, which is why we are not using a numerical data type.
     Each byte in the string *must* be represented with 2 characters, e.g. `0x1` is `0x01` - the complete string must have an even number of characters.
+The `0x` prefix is optional.

 **name** - (optional, defaults to nothing) A human readable, string name for this request.
 If provided, the response will have a `name` field (much like a